Your cart

 An Itoh Peony (or Intersectional Peony) is a cross between herbaceous and tree peonies.
 It has a woody base and stems that are more compact and sturdier than bush (herbaceous) peonies.
 The large, mostly semi-double flowers sit right on top of the foliage.
 They usually bloom after the bush peonies.

-Picking Peony Flowers
+Cutting Peony Flowers for Bouquets

 Harvest peony flowers for bouquets when the flower buds show the first signs of opening up.
 If they're still as hard and round as a bullet they will not open fully.
 Cut the stems at an angle.
 Fill the vase with fresh, cold water.